 - Arm yourself with patience.
 Patience is an essential virtue as well and may be your most valuable ally.
 Remember that recovery is a very challenging journey that will require fortitude and strength of will.
 Most importantly, do not blame yourself for your shortcomings and if your will falters.

-As you do, always remember to maintain constant communication with your treatment providers.
+Always remember to maintain constant communication with your treatment providers.
 If you do choose us for your oxycodone rehab in Boynton Beach, remember that our staff will always be at your service 24/7 to provide the help you need.

 After: Preventing Relapse